-- (1) The information commissioner or a member of the staff of the OIC can not be compelled- - (a) to produce an RTI document in third party legal proceedings; or - (b) to disclose RTI information in third party legal proceedings. - (2) In this section-
+- (1) The information commissioner or a member of the staff of the OIC can not be compelled- - (a) to produce an RTI document in third party legal proceedings; or - (b) to disclose RTI information in third party legal proceedings.

 RTI document means a document received, or created, by the commissioner or a member of the staff of the OIC in performing functions under this Act.